tarantool/doc/doc/reference/reference_lua/box_index/select.rst

               - [7, 'The Doors', 1965]
             ...

-            -- Step 1: select first 3 tuples and fetch a last tuple's position -- tarantool> result, position = bands.index.primary:select({}, {limit = 3, fetch_pos = true})
+            -- Select first 3 tuples and fetch a last tuple's position ... --
+            tarantool> result, position = bands.index.primary:select({}, {limit = 3, fetch_pos = true})
             ---
             ...
-            -- Step 2: pass the last tuple's position as the 'after' parameter -- tarantool> bands.index.primary:select({}, {limit = 3, after = position})
+            -- ... and pass this position as the 'after' parameter -- tarantool> bands.index.primary:select({}, {limit = 3, after = position})
             ---
             - - [4, 'The Beatles', 1960]